 Q: How do you rate the standard of housing in Lusaka?

 A: I found it great.
-Compared to where we lived before moving to Zambia, the houses are lovely and reasonably prices.
+Compared to where we lived before moving to Zambia, the houses are lovely and reasonably priced.
 Although, I’ve heard some people complain it’s expensive.
 It really depends where you are coming from.
 Most places, the rent includes security, Zesco (power) and water.

 Q: What’s the cost of living in Zambia compared to home?
 What is cheap or expensive in particular?